kranthiB/tech-pulse/docs/industrial-iot/edge-gateway.md

 ## Smart Edge Gateway Platform
 ![SG](https://raw.githubusercontent.com/kranthiB/tech-pulse/main/images/industrial-iot/edge-gateway/0001-SG.png)

+An IoT smart Gateway platform serves as a central node in the IoT ecosystem, enabling seamless data transfer and communication between various devices and the cloud.
+By converting several protocols, it fosters interoperability by aggregating, processing, and translating data from many sources.
+Through the facilitation of localized decision-making, the reduction of latency, and the enhancement of energy efficiency, this platform improves real-time responsiveness.

  * `<<PLACEHOLDEER>> - <<PLACEHOLDEER>> - <<PLACEHOLDEER>>`
  * `<<PLACEHOLDEER>> - <<PLACEHOLDEER>> - <<PLACEHOLDEER>>`
  * `<<PLACEHOLDEER>> - <<PLACEHOLDEER>> - <<PLACEHOLDEER>>`